CC0 1.0 Universal (CC0 1.0) Public Domain Dedication

-These cataloging guidelines are written as an accompaniment to the Plaine & Easie Code (PAEC) specification.
+These cataloguing guidelines are written as an accompaniment to the second version of the Plaine & Easie Code (PAEC) specification.
 In previous editions of the specifications, the formal description of the code, and the guidelines for its interpretation, were given as a single document.
-Although convenient as a reference, it also posed significant challenges for the interpretation of what was actually required, and what was recommended.
-In the new edition of the PAEC, the specification document provides a formal description of a valid PAEC encoding, while this document will provide recommendations on the application of the code to incipit capture.
+Although convenient as a reference, it also posed significant challenges for the interpretation of what was required, and what was recommended.
+In the new edition of the PAEC, the specification document provides a formal description of a valid PAEC encoding, while this document provides recommendations on the application of the code to incipit cataloguing.

 The thematic index derives its superiority over non-thematic lists be cause it can not only arrange a body of music in a systematic order, but it provides, at the same time, positive identification in a minimum of space and symbols.
 It does so by the use of the "incipit," or musical citation of the opening notes.
 For most music, an incipit of no more than a dozen pitches is required.
 When rhythmic values accompany the pitches, the incipit's "uniqueness quotient" is astonishingly high.